Analysis Methodology

 Overview

-The data that goes into this analysis are factors that we compute for bills, such as whether the sponsor is a committee chair (see right for a full list).
-We “train” the model on bills from the 112th Congress (2011-2013) using the factors and whether a) the bill made it out of committee and b) was enacted, and we use that to compute probabilities for bills in the current Congress.
+The data that goes into this analysis are factors that we compute for bills, such as whether the sponsor is a committee chair (see right for a full list), and whether the bill was successful.
+We “train” the model on bills from the 113th Congress (2013-2015) to compute probabilities for bills in the current Congress.

-We first began publishing leadership scores in 2012.
+We first began publishing prognosis scores in 2012.
 As far as we know, we were the first to apply this analysis to Congressional bills.

 Methodology